 It was a tale of two halves for Grand Canyon women's basketball Saturday afternoon at Global Credit Union Arena.

-That run continued through the first quarter, eventually finishing at 20-4 to close out the first for a 24-19 lead.
+That run continued through the first quarter, eventually finishing at 20-4 to close out the first quarter for a 24-19 lead.

 Norah Moo and graduate

-Chloe Mann and redshirt sophomore
+Chloe Mann and sophomore center

 Faith Carson scoring four to aid the run.